 And some associate a VIP with the CEO or the board of directors of a company.

-But let me share with you the only VIP that truly MATTERS in your business…
+But let me share with you the only VIP in Business that truly MATTERS…

 It’s not a person.
 And yet, the VIP should be around because a business, big or small, is all about people.